JobBldr

 Restore a previous version or use it as the base for a new draft

-Every JD Is Audit-Ready From Day One
+Audit-Ready From Day One

-Approval Cycles That Close on Time
+Approval Cycles Close On Time

-Compensation-Ready Role Definitions
+Compensation-Ready Definitions

 JobBldr vs. Shared Drives and Email Approval